TheGraphAcademy/Graph-Academy-Hub/README.md

 3. Make your first pull request.
 This [tutorial video](https://www.youtube.com/watch?v=YTbRzhQju4c&t=1s "tutorial video") explains how this is done.

 Members of the community will review your pull request and check it for accuracy.

+## Guidelines for contributors
+To help you get started and to keep the content within this documentation uniform, we have created a [template](https://github.com/TheGraphAcademy/Graphlets-Hub/blob/main/template.md "template") you can use when adding your own pages to the repo.

+## Contribution Guidelines

+In the interest of keeping the content on EthHub looking uniform, we have set up a template that you can use when adding your own pages to the github repo.
+You can find the template [here](https://github.com/ethhub-io/ethhub/tree/138f04335ad4a090d8eb370a9af90ee82fccf1a6/template.md).

+To keep the community safe and secure, every contributor upholds the following guidelines:

+* Include links to supporting sources/documentation and additional resources
+* No marketing or sponsored posts
+* No promotion of ICOs/token sales
+* No inappropriate content
+* No speculation, price talk, or OTC offers or requests
+* No offtopic-discussion
+* No hate speech
+* We reserve the right to moderate or remove posts that contain factual inaccuracies or unsubstantiated claims.

+**DISCLAIMER: The Graph Academy and the Graphlets-Hub are completely independent and open-source initiatives founded by The Graph community members.
+Nothing contained in this Github repository should be considered financial or investment advice - it is for informational purposes only.**